 Dionysus – In terms of the Orphic Mystery Cult, the death of Orpheus seems to parallel the story of Dionysus’ death and their descent into the Underworld of Hades.

 Pentheus – A former king of Thebes who was also torn apart by the Maenads.
 His story is mainly found and best retold by Euripides in his The Bacchae.

 After Orpheus was murdered by either the Ciconian group or Thracian Maenads, he was turned into a swan and placed up into the heavens to become the constellation Cygnus next to his lyre, the constellation Lyra.

-Posted on November 29, 2016, in Agriculture, Animal - Beast, Argonauts, Cerberus, Ciconian, Constellations, Cowardice, Cult, Death, Deity, Demigod, Devotion, Drunkeness/Intoxication, Failure, Fame, Ferryman, Fish, Golden Age, Golden Fleece, Greek, Grief, Heroes, Homosexuality, Hubris, Illusion, Insanity, Journey/Travel, Lightning, Literature, Love, Lyre, Maenad, Magic, Marriage, Medicine, Muse, Music, Negative, Nightingale, Nymph, Oracle, Orphism, Priest, Promise/Oath, Prophecy, Punishment, Purification, Resurrection, River, Roman, Satyr, Secret/Mystery, Selfishness, Serpent, Shepard, Siren, Soul, Storms, Styx, Swan, Thracian, Underworld, Vegetarian, Writing.
+Posted on November 29, 2016, in Agriculture, Animal - Beast, Argonauts, Cerberus, Ciconian, Constellations, Cowardice, Cult, Death, Deity, Demigod, Devotion, Drunkeness/Intoxication, Failure, Fame, Ferryman, Fish, Golden Age, Golden Fleece, Greek, Grief, Heroes, Homosexuality, Hubris, Illusion, Insanity, Journey/Travel, Lightning, Literature, Love, Lyre, Maenad, Magic, Marriage, Medicine, Muse, Music, Negative, Nightingale, Nymph, Oracle, Orphism, Priest, Promise/Oath, Prophecy, Punishment, Purification, Resurrection, River, Roman, Satyr, Secret/Mystery, Selfishness, Serpent, Shepard, Siren, Soul, Storms, Styx, Swan, Thracian, Underworld, Vegetarian, Writing and tagged Greek, Mythology, Religion, Underworld.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.